 Apart from tuition and accommodation costs to study in Ireland, food and transportation expenses also need to be included in your budget.
 For this, you must have roughly 7000-15000 EUR (6,19,468-13,27,432 INR approx.) set aside in your budget for fulfilling a different kind of expenses.
 Moreover, medical insurance is essential for foreign students in Ireland and it will somewhere cost around 500-800 EUR (44,247-70,796 INR approx.) annually.
 On the other hand, transportation costs can be roughly EUR 145 (12,831 INR approx.) monthly and to reduce travel expenses, you can get a Student Travelcard to commute around the city.

-Understanding the heavy costs that can incur on a student coming to a foreign country, the Irish government as well as varied institutions and organisations in the country offer a plethora of scholarships and financial aid schemes.
-Here is a list of some prominent scholarships you must consider while apply for your chosen course to study in Ireland:
+Understanding the heavy costs that can incur on a student coming to a foreign country, the Irish government as well as varied institutions and organizations in the country offer a plethora of scholarships and financial aid schemes.
+Here is a list of some prominent scholarships you must consider while applying for your chosen course to study in Ireland:

 - Waterford Institute of Technology Scholarships

 - ACI Foundation Richard D. Stehly Memorial Scholarships